 - Sesame: Sesame is a nutrient-rich food that contains high levels of Zinc, a mineral that can be hardly obtained from regular diet.
 Zinc plays a key role in the production of collagen, a skin fiber found in the dermis or the second layer of the skin, which helps skin stay moisturized and supple to touch.
 Sesame also has anti-inflammatory properties and is a powerful antioxidant, both of which are important in keeping skin rejuvenated and in aiding skin cell repair and regeneration.

-- Carrots: Carrots are rich in beta carotene, Vitamin A, and Vitamin C which are important in keeping skin, hair, and eyes healthy.
-It has anti-inflammatory properties which are important in healing* damaged skin cells.
+- Carrots: It is a good diet for dark circles around eyes.
+Carrots are rich in beta carotene, Vitamin A, and Vitamin C which are important in keeping skin, hair, and eyes healthy.
+It has anti-inflammatory properties which are important in healing damaged skin cells.
 Carrots are also known for their skin rejuvenating, anti-ageing, and sun protecting qualities which helps skin stay youthful and glowing.

-If dark under eye circles persist, see your physician.
+If dark under eye circles persist, even after taking diet for dark circles, see your physician.
 It may be a sign of more serious health problems like anemia, poor liver and kidney function, or allergies.